projectmesa/mesa/README.rst

 Contributing back to Mesa
 ----------------------------

-If you run into an issues, please file a `ticket`_ for us to discuss.
+If you run into an issue, please file a `ticket`_ for us to discuss.
 If possible, follow up with a pull request.

 If you would like to add a feature, please reach out via `ticket`_ or the `email list`_ for discussion.
 A feature is most likely to be added if you build it!